How Tall Is An Upright Piano: Types & Dimensions

 Article - Console Pianos Vs. Upright Pianos: Which is Better for You?

-The larger action produces a more robust sound which only gets better as piano dimensions become larger.
+The larger action produces a more robust feel which only gets better as piano dimensions become larger.
+The intertia of the key becomes greater, which makes it easier to play challenging pieces.

 What’s a good sized upright piano?